maubanel/GMS2-4-Directions/simple-4dir/README.md

 ```

 > This works as follows:<br><br>1.
 First the expression is executed.
 Next it is compared with the results of the different constants after each of the case statements.
-When we say "constant" what we mean is that the value in the case cannot be a variable expression and must be a fixed value of any data type, like "fight" or 3 or the keyword noone.<br><br>2.The execution continues after the first case statement with the correct value, until a break statement is encountered.<br><br>3.If no case statement has the right value, then the default statement will be executed (it is not required to have a default statement, and if none is supplied then no action will be taken).
+When we say "constant" what we mean is that the value in the case cannot be a variable expression and must be a fixed value of any data type, like "fight" or 3 or the keyword noone.<br><br>2.The execution continues after the first case statement with the correct value, until a break statement is encountered.<br><br>3.If no case statement has the right value, then the default statement will be executed (it is not required to have a default statement, and if none is supplied then no action will be taken). - GameMaker Manual

 So in this case we will be switching on `direction` when it is at 0° (East), 90° (North), 180° (West) and 270° (South).